 Q: What benefits do union members have?

 As a union member, you have access to any benefits the union obtained by negotiating with your employer.
 The union is acting on behalf of many employees and, as a result, has more power in achieving better standards in pay and other conditions.
-For example, an employer is much likelier to listen to a group of people asking for the same thing, rather than a single employee.
+For example, an employer is much more likely to listen to a group of people asking for the same thing, rather than a single employee.

 As mentioned before, the law doesn’t require unions to do a good job at resolving grievances.
-Their duty is to fairly represent you in a careful and thorough manner, even if the results aren’t what you were hoping they’d be.
+Their duty is to fairly represent you in a careful and thorough manner, even if the results aren’t what you were hoping for.
 If, however, you believe that your grievance was intentionally mismanaged based on a discriminatory reason (like your gender or race), you might have a claim due to the union breaching its duty to fairly represent you.

 What to Do if You Need Help With a Labor Union Question